 Close by is the aptly-named Sunset Beach, beneath awe-inspiring cliffs in the village of Peroulades, and famed for its stunning views and offshore islets.
 The pathway to the shore is steep and adds to the sense of secluded escape.

 Anyone longing for a companion to share the romantic atmosphere might be advised to swim the nearby Canal D’Amour, where legend promises you’ll find the love of your life.
-The two-star+ Takis Apartments and three-star Loxides Apartments are available from April to October.
+We recommend 4 star Amour Holiday Resort and 3 star Angelina Hotel.

 - Best for water sports

 - Nearby amenities: reasonably priced restaurants, shops and supermarkets